Solvency vs liquidity: Key differences and how they work for your business

 What does solvency mean in business?

 Solvency refers to how well a business can meet its long-term financial commitments.
-A ‘solvent’ business must maintain a positive net equity, meaning its total assets are worth more than its total liabilities.
+A solvent business maintains – your total assets exceed your total liabilities.

 What is solvency vs profitability?